rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 #### Software prerequisites

-You must have NET Framework version 4.0 on the target domain controller and any other domain controllers in the forest.
+You must have NET Framework version 4.0 on the target DC and any other DCs in the forest.
 You can download the appropriate .NET Framework from the [Microsoft Download Center](http://www.microsoft.com/download/en/details.aspx?id=17718).

 #### Firewall ports

-You do not have to open any inbound ports from the Internet to your domain controllers.
+You do not have to open any inbound ports from the Internet to your DCs.

 Enable the following ports on the Directory Sync server:

 - **443** - Outbound HTTPS connections from the Directory Sync service to the Rackspace API.
-- **8732** - Open for connections from other domain controllers to the Directory Sync server not used for any connections outside your network.
-This port is used by domain controller password hooks.
+- **8732** - Open for connections from other DCs to the Directory Sync server, but not used for any connections outside your network.
+This port is used by DC password hooks.
 - **8080** - Used only locally on the Directory Sync service server for a web browser user interface.
 You can block this port for any